russ-davey/miro-gopher/README.md

 API client for accessing the MIRO API

-Supports all non-enterprise plan MIRO API endpoints, however they will be added at a later date.
+Supports all non-enterprise plan MIRO API endpoints. _Enterprise plan endpoints will be added at a later date._

 For anything not covered there's the `GET`, `POST`, `POST Multipart`, `PUT`, `PATCH` & `DELETE` methods that are open to use for any other API calls to MIRO.